Queen's University, Belfast2015 League Table Ranking 31

 - The Research Power Index, which measures the quality and quantity of research, places Queen’s in the top 20 universities in the UK.

 - Consistent increases in research recognition nationally and internationally; Queen’s places a strong emphasis on international collaboration.

-- Queen’s is at the forefront of globally leading research in Medicine, Food Security, Cyber Security, Green Chemistry, Astrophysics and the Humanities and has launched an ambitious £140-m five year fundraising campaign entitled Beyond to build on its excellence in these areas.
+- Queen’s is at the forefront of globally leading research in key priority areas such as Green Chemistry, Secure Information Technologies, Food Security, Collaborative Research in the Humanities, Conflict Transformation, Health Sciences and Astrophysics and has launched an ambitious £140-m five year fundraising campaign entitled Beyond to build on its excellence in these areas.

 - Research-oriented environment; teaching by people working at forefront of disciplines.